 1. First by names between phenomena (by the connection of the phenomenon of the named thing to the phenomenon of the name as sound)

-2, Secondly by the connection of multiple things by such connections among each other, as phenomena, 3.
-By the connection of those to the original elements.
+2, Secondly by the connection of multiple things by such connections among each other, as phenomena,

 ....